 Italian version

-Arthur Edward Waite (1857-1942), born in New York to an American father and English mother, is best known as the Rider-Waite Tarot co-author, published in 1910 with illustrations by Pamela Colman Smith, a member of the Golden Dawn.
-He was also a poet and the proponent of a systematic study of Western occultism’s history, which he outlined as a true spiritual tradition.
+Arthur Edward Waite (1857-1942) was born in New York to an American father and an English mother.
+He is best known as the co-author of the Rider-Waite Tarot, published in 1910, featuring illustrations by Pamela Colman Smith, a member of the Golden Dawn.
+In addition to his work with Tarot, Waite was also a poet and advocated for a systematic study of the history of Western occultism, which he regarded as a genuine spiritual tradition.

-In 1891 he was accepted into the Hermetic Order of the Golden Dawn.
-In 1893 he left the Order only to be re-admitted three years later, and where he remained between various trials until 1914.
+In 1891, he was accepted into the Hermetic Order of the Golden Dawn.
+He left the Order in 1893 but was re-admitted three years later, remaining until 1914 despite various trials.

-In 1897 he married Ada Lakeman (also known as “Lucasta”), who was also interested in spiritual practices; they had a daughter, Sybil.
+In 1897, he married Ada Lakeman, known as “Lucasta.”
+She was also interested in spiritual practices, and they had a daughter named Sybil.

 From 1900 to 1909, he worked as a company manager producing malted milk to earn a living.

-In 1901 he became a Freemason, and in 1902 he entered the Societas Rosicruciana in Anglia, a Rosicrucian Christian order.
-In 1903 he went to Switzerland to receive the rank of Beneficent Knight of the Holy City of the Rectified Scottish Rite.
-In 1915, after abandoning the Golden Dawn for numerous internal feuds, Waite founded the Company of the Rose Cross, one of the multiple branches formed after the splits within the Golden Dawn itself.
-He had to endure a lot of criticism for his decision, particularly from Aleister Crowley.
+In 1901, he became a Freemason, and in 1902, he joined the Societas Rosicruciana in Anglia, a Rosicrucian Christian order.
+In 1903, he travelled to Switzerland to receive the rank of Beneficent Knight of the Holy City within the Rectified Scottish Rite.
+In 1915, after leaving the Golden Dawn due to internal conflicts, Waite founded the Company of the Rose Cross, one of the branches that emerged from splits within the Golden Dawn.
+He faced significant criticism for his decision, particularly from Aleister Crowley.

-In 1924, shortly after his wife’s death, he remarried Mary Broadbent Schofield, whom we know very little biographical information about.
+In 1924, shortly after his wife’s death, he remarried Mary Broadbent Schofield, about whom little biographical information is known.

-Waite was a prolific author whose works were well regarded in occult circles of the time.
-However, his lack of academic qualifications exposed him to some criticism of his prose, described as dispersive, verbose, and full of archaisms.
-He dealt with divination, esotericism, freemasonry, kabbalah, alchemy and ceremonial magic; he also published a poetic anthology inspired by the fairies of English folklore.
+Waite was a prolific author whose works were highly regarded in occult circles during his time.
+However, his lack of formal academic qualifications led to criticism of his writing style, which was often described as diffuse, overly wordy, and filled with archaic language.
+He focused on subjects such as divination, esotericism, freemasonry, Kabbalah, alchemy, and ceremonial magic.
+Additionally, he published a poetic anthology inspired by the fairies of English folklore.

 He died in London in 1942 at the age of 84.